-I was contemplating a situation that was happening in my personal life one morning on my walk, and I was really focusing in on the unfairness of it all.
+I was contemplating a situation that was happening in my life one morning as I walked, and I was very focused on the unfairness of it all.

-Yes, I’m a life coach, and I was feeling sorry for myself and indulging in the “victim role”.
+Yes, even as a life coach, I was feeling sorry for myself and indulging in the “victim role.”

-This is kind of like eating chocolate or drinking a glass of wine when feeling stressed out.
-You know it isn’t going to actually help the situation, but in the moment, it’s hard to resist the distraction.
+It’s like eating chocolate cake or drinking a glass of wine when feeling stressed out.
+You know it isn’t going to help the situation, but in the moment, it’s hard to resist the distraction.

-We humans do this sometimes.
-And, it’s perfectly fine as long as we don’t pile shame onto ourselves later or continue in the indulgence for so long that it then creates its own set of problems.
+All humans do this sometimes.
+And it’s perfectly fine as long as we don’t pile shame onto ourselves later or continue indulging for so long that it creates its own set of problems.

-Certainly, if we stay in the “victim role” too long, we begin to make it a part of our identity.
-This is where many of us get stuck and begin to feel helpless and hopeless.
-It’s a very disempowering place to stay for too long.
+If we stay in the “victim role” for too long, it can become a part of our identity.
+This is where many of us get stuck and begin to feel helpless—a very disempowering emotion.

-When I initially heard this sermon, I thought about a time many years ago when I was a young woman and lost my mother.
-She and I were very close, best friends in fact, and it was a profound loss for me.
+When I initially heard this sermon, I took this message to heart and thought about when I lost my mother when I was a young woman.
+My mom and I were very close—best friends, in fact—so it was a profound loss for me.
 At the time, I was newly dating my now-husband, Jerry.
-I’ve often wondered how I would have managed the painful grief I experienced back then had I not had Jerry’s support to help me through it.
+I’ve often wondered how I would have managed the painful grief I’d faced during that time had I not had Jerry’s support to help me through it.

-This makes me smile because I don’t know how Jerry would feel about being called a provision, but I promise I mean it in a very fond way!
+This made me smile because I don’t know how Jerry would feel about being called a provision, but I meant it in the best of ways.

-So, this week, as I walked, I thought of all of the provisions I have in my life to help me today.
-Not only do I have a bounty of supportive friends and family, but other assets and resources as well.
+So, that morning, as I walked, I thought of all the provisions I had in my life to help.
+Not only did I have a bounty of supportive friends and family, but other assets and resources as well.

 I stood at my favorite lookout place over the lake and reflected on all of this.

-As I’ve mentioned before, the erosion along the shores of Lake Erie has been rather severe, and on this day, I noticed that more of the bank had crumbled into the lake.
+The erosion along the shores of Lake Erie had been rather severe, and on that day, I noticed more of the bank had crumbled into the lake.
 I then spotted a lone tree floating in the water, still standing upright, thanks to its root system.
-(As shown in the picture above.)

 I felt a kindred connection with that tree.